-The Admissions Authority is required to notify North Somerset Council or Bath & North East Somerset Council of any in year transfer applications received and the outcome of them.
-If a place is unable to be offered at a preferred school and the applicant is, or has proven they will be, a resident of North Somerset or Bath & North East Somerset Council then the Council will either:
+The Admissions Authority is required to notify Bath and North East Somerset Council of any in year transfer applications received and the outcome of them.
+If a place is unable to be offered at a preferred school and the applicant is, or has proven they will be, a resident of Bath and North East Somerset then the Council will do one of the following:

-- i. offer a place at the nearest school to the home address with a place available - ii. advise the applicant of places that may be available at Own Admission Authority school(s) - iii. if the child is currently attending the nearest available school to the home address, the Council is not required to take any actions.
+- i. offer a place at the nearest school to the home address with a place available; - ii. advise the applicant of places that may be available at Own Admission Authority school(s); - iii. if the child is currently attending the nearest available school to the home address, the Council is not required to take any actions.